msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 &emsp; • Add other language support for rotation calculator (German, Korean, etc)

-&emsp; • Add a dashboard to visualize the top rotations used per boss with filters for kill time, N healers, spriest/innervate, etc
+&emsp; • Add a dashboard to visualize the top rotations used per boss with filters for kill time, N healers, spriest/innervate, etc. Export to a webapp

 &emsp; • Speed up scraping tool (Currently ~1min per character scrape) (Try running multiple scrapers in parallel?)